 Opening hours: 6:00am – 9:00pm‬ daily‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬

-Now, while we love our fancy dining and fast food franchises as much as anyone, our food courts are near and dear to our hearts.
-Filled with mouth-watering comfort food, Changi Airport’s food courts serve as both a warm welcome or hearty send-off for locals and a parting gift for any tourist.
+Now, while we love our fancy dining and fast food franchises as much as anyone, our food courts in Singapore are near and dear to our hearts.
+Filled with mouth-watering comfort food, Changi Airport’s food courts across all terminals and Jewel serve as both a warm welcome or hearty send-off for locals and the best parting gift for any tourist.

 For more updates on Changi Airport, follow on FacebookInstagramTwitterTelegram and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right into your inbox.